-Visible in Vault panels - with this option enabled, a revision of an Item using the parent lifecycle definition will be displayed in the Explorer panel when it is set to be in this lifecycle state.
+Visible in Vault panels - with this option enabled, a revision of an Item using the parent lifecycle definition, will be displayed in the Explorer panel when it is set to be in this lifecycle state.
 When this option is disabled, the revision will be hidden.
-A hidden revision can be displayed (overriding this option) within the Explorer panel by enabling the Show Hidden Revisions control (see Showing Hidden Revisions).
+A hidden revision can be displayed (overriding this option) within the Explorer panel, by enabling the Show Hidden Revisions control (see Showing Hidden Revisions).

-In the Components panel all latest revisions of components are presented, even if those components have entered a state whose Visible in Vault panels option has been disabled.
+In the Components panel, all latest revisions of components are presented, even if those components have entered a state whose Visible in Vault panels option has been disabled.
 The LifeCycle filter can be used to search for components in a particular state (or states).

 Showing Hidden Revisions

 For an Item Revision entering a lifecycle state that has its Visible in Vault panels attribute disabled, that revision will, by default, not be displayed in the Explorer panel.
 And if it is the latest revision of the Item, then the entire entry for that Item will effectively be hidden from view.
 This visibility state - defined at the state level - can be overridden globally for all Items when browsing in the Explorer panel.
-To display all Item Revisions that are currently not visible, click the control at the top-right of the Items region of the panel, then enable the Show Hidden Revisions option on the associated menu.
+To display all Item Revisions that are currently not visible, click the control, at the top-right of the Items region of the panel, and enable the Show Hidden Revisions option, on the associated menu.

 Displaying hidden Item Revisions while browsing content in the Explorer panel.
 Hover over the image to see the result.